Printing with white color or white in combination with CMYK requires detailed file preparation according to the following guidelines:

 • Colored materials require a white underprint, except for white materials and milky plexiglass.

-• Clear plexiglass - printing is done in mirror image with a white underprint as the background layer.
+• Clear plexiglass - printing is done in mirror image with a white underprint as a background layer.